Austin Watson

-Austin Watson (born January 13, 1992) is an American professional ice hockey left winger for the Detroit Red Wings of the National Hockey League (NHL).
+Austin Watson (born January 13, 1992) is an American professional ice hockey left winger who is currently an unrestricted free agent.
+He most recently played for the Grand Rapids Griffins in the American Hockey League (AHL) while under contract to the Detroit Red Wings of the National Hockey League (NHL).
 He was selected 18th overall by the Nashville Predators in the 2010 NHL entry draft.
 He has also played for the Ottawa Senators and Tampa Bay Lightning.

 Early life

 Austin Watson was born January 13, 1992, in Ann Arbor, Michigan, where he was raised by his father and mother, Mike and Mary Watson.
 He is the oldest of ten children, nine boys and one girl.
 He went to school one year at Detroit Catholic Central High School, and one year at Father Gabriel Richard High School before he was drafted into the Ontario Hockey League (OHL), where he attended St. Anne's High School, and after being traded to Peterborough, finishing high school there.
 Watson played for the high school golf team at Father Gabriel Richard, where they went to the state finals.